Summary: how to perform a 2.x installation on Docker or Docker Desktop.

 Step 3 - initial customization of .yml file

-Before running the installation, you must customize your deployment to your own environment by editing the following file:
+Before running the installation, you must customize your deployment to your own environment by editing the following file - this file is NOT supplied with the installation media and therefore must be created first in the same location as the supplied docker-compose.yml file:

 Configure the hostname

 You must configure a valid hostname, otherwise your remote Nodes will not be able to locate the services they require.
-Locate the following lines in the docker-compose.yml
+Add the following lines to the docker-compose.override.yml file:

 For example, to use the HOSTNAME variable on your Linux instance, uncomment the first line and comment the third: